Bridgeconn/usfm-grammar/docs/comparison.md

                 ]}}}}
      </pre></tr></table>

   Both the libraries parse all attributes properly.
+Having a separte property with full verse text in usfm-grammar makes it easier to access the verse text from the complex structure where the verse text would be split into words and phrases.